 For all scenes together, flat land rated 5.25, undulating land 5.65 (7.7% increase) and steep land rated 5.90 (12.4% increase compared with flat land).
 The ratings of rugged terrain and rock faces averaged 7.35.
 Ratings increased substantially as the rock faces increased in their visual significance in the scenes.

-The findings from these studies indicate that preferences are higher for mountains than hills, and higher for hills than plains and that ratings increased with the steepness of cliffs.
+The findings from these studies indicate that preferences are higher for mountains than hills, and higher for hills than plains and that ratings increased with the steepness and extent of cliffs.

 Other studies of land form

 Table 1 summarizes 14 studies that have quantified preferences for land forms, including plains, hills and mountains.

 Table 1 Studies of preferences for land forms (chronological order)

 In the US, Robert Brush (1981) tested photographs with a group of campers and found a correlation between landform class and scenic preference of 0.37.
 Figure 6 indicates the ratings of different land forms, the highest rating (60-89) being for mountains followed by steep hills, low hills, and lastly flat land.

 Brush, 1981 Figure 6 Preferences for various land forms

 Gregory Buhyoff et al, (1983) assessed the preferences of four nationalities – Danish, Dutch, Swedes and Americans, for scenes of mountains and forests in the US.
 Figure 7 aggregates the results and shows the average preferences for each scene.
 Interestingly, plains were middle ranking and scenes of low mountains were among the less preferred.
 Not unexpectedly, the high, rocky, snow-covered peaks rated the highest.
 Scenes with stronger forms and greater scale yielded higher evaluations.

 Buhyoff et al, 1983 Figure 7 Preferences for land forms